Aging with Grace

 This highly interactive session uses photographs, personal reflection and sharing to guide participants toward formally articulating their legacy.
 Resources will be provided to assist in continuing the conversation with family members and advisors.

 Renée Underwood, CFRE has served in stewardship, development and Catholic foundation management roles for dioceses since 2009.
 She currently has responsibility for fund development for the Catholic Diocese of Fort Worth, its parishes, schools and ministries as Chief Development Officer of the Advancement Foundation.
 Prior to her nonprofit career, she served in advertising, marketing and executive management roles.
 Ms. Underwood holds a bachelor’s degree from Texas Tech University, an MBA from The University of Texas at Dallas and has completed additional graduate studies toward a Masters in Pastoral Studies from Loyola University New Orleans.
+She holds the Certified Fund Raising Executive (CFRE) credential.
+She is a past board member of the International Catholic Stewardship Council and a current board member of Serra International Foundation, Lone Star Charitable Gift Planners and Fort Worth Metro Chapter of the Association of Fundraising Professionals.
+An active parishioner at St. Elizabeth Ann Seton in Keller, Ms. Underwood serves as a reader, a member of the parish vocations ministry team and participates in many bible studies.
 Ms. Underwood is a widow, a mother and grandmother.
-She is a spiritual director, a Dame Commander with Star of the Equestrian Order of the Holy Sepulchre of Jerusalem and president-elect of Fort Worth Serra Club.

 An introduction to the basics of estate planning, including why it’s so important to make a plan, how to choose the right individuals to serve as your successor trustees and healthcare agents, planning for your blended family, and the delicate task of passing on your wealth to your children and grandchildren while also leaving a legacy for your parish or a favorite Catholic ministry.